Fxby16/2D_Game_Engine/README.md

 `cd src`
 `premake5 gmake2`
 `make`
-To get the executable.
 If not specified, the program will be compiled in debug mode.
 To compile in release mode use `make config=release`.

 ## Execute
 Run `bin/Debug/2DGameEngine` or `bin/Release/2DGameEngine` depending on which config you used.